BIVROST/360WebPlayer/README.md

 1. Check if your device supports this kind of video by playing it directly in the browser.
 Some popular devices support only up to 1920x1080 resolution.

 2. Videos or pictures have to be served from the same domain or provide [Cross-Origin Resource Sharing][cors] headers.
-Some browsers do not support CORS well, for example Safari - for them you have to serve the content from the same subdomain, port and protocol as the HTML.
+Some browsers do not support CORS well, for example Safari needs you to serve the content from relative links in the same subdomain, port and protocol as the HTML.
+You might be forced to stop using content delivery networks and proxy the movie from the same domain if you plan to support Safari.
 It is possible that with a CORS issue the audio will play, but the video will not.
 This is exactly how a CORS issue looks like - secure parts of the browser (displaying images, raw video) have access to the file while unsecure (scripting, WebGL) don't.
 Check your web development console for details.
 Issues with CORS are often reported as a `SecurityError: DOM Exception 18` or mention `Access-Control-Allow-Origin` in the console.

 3. Do not test from your local filesystem (the `file:///` protocol).
 You have to have a working webserver for the plugin to work.